50B Windmill Hill, Ruislip, Middlesex, HA4 8PT, GB

 Sara works professionally as a contemporary dancer, dance teacher and yoga instructor.
 She completed her teacher training with Hotpod Yoga which inspired her in ways to communicate and enjoy movement with people who approach it from different physical ability, intention or experience.
 In class, she aims to create a space for exploration and discovery by playing with imageries and different movement qualities.
 Sara brings her passion and joy for movement to share the physical and emotional benefits of yoga, making it a practice for all.

-Vivian began developing bodily movement and awareness through dance and sport from a young age.
-She first came to yoga in her twenties through classes at a corporate workplace, eventually turning a casual practice into a more mindful and purposeful pursuit after the demands of full-time motherhood led to greater self-care, coming to yoga to literally take a breather, to recalibrate, to regain equilibrium.
+Originally from Hong Kong, Vivian is a law graduate turned online marketing executive turned full-time mum, part-time yoga teacher.
+She first came to yoga in her twenties through classes at the corporate workplace, eventually turning a casual practice into a more mindful pursuit after the demands of full-time motherhood led to greater self-care, coming to yoga to literally take a breather, to recalibrate, to regain equilibrium.

 Vivian has a penchant for Vinyasa for its fluidity and variability.
-Her classes are energising and light-hearted, though slow but deep at times, welcoming each and every one to seek their own balance between effort and ease.
+Her classes are energising and light-hearted, though slow and deep at times, with a strong focus on careful alignment and controlled yet exploratory movement, welcoming each and every one to seek their own balance between effort and ease, to experience their own yoga.
 Her intention is to help students appreciate that there is no such thing as being “good” or “bad” at yoga, and that all the strength we need is already within us.

 Over the years Chessie has experienced first hand the benefits of how the practice of yoga can help heal you from emotional stress and trauma.
 From a young age she fought kidney failure leaving her feeling stressed and emotionally exhausted.
 It wasn’t until Chessie discovered yoga that her perspective on life change and taught her the joys of living in the moment.